dustin-miao/library/docs/utility/addmod.md

 The addition operator under modulo.

-### Preconditions

-- `T` is an integral type which has addition, subtraction, comparison, and modulo operators predefined.

 ### Parameters
 - `T a`: A non-negative value less than `MOD`
 - `T b`: A non-negative value less than `MOD`